Overview

 - Achieve unique and valuable workplace experience in applied health psychology settings as a research assistant or in a clinical setting as an assistant psychologist (e.g. research projects, health promotion roles, etc.)

-- Learn in our wide range of research suites and laboratories (including pain lab and sensory lab) and attend regular health psychology research seminars
+- Learn in the wide range of research suites and laboratories (including pain lab and sensory lab) and attend regular health psychology research seminars

 - Be taught in accordance with the academic requirements of the Division of Health Psychology (DHP) and the British Psychological Society (BPS)